Our thinking

 There are existing laws and proposed amendments to such laws that do not aim to directly regulate AI but may impact the use and/or development of AI in South Korea.
 A non-exhaustive list of examples includes the following:

-• Framework Act on Intelligent Informatization: This is referred to throughout the AI Act as a foundational policy framework legislation providing relevant definitions, and aims to promote an intelligent information society
+• Framework Act on Intelligent Informatization: referenced throughout the AI Act as a foundational policy framework legislation, this Act provides relevant definitions and aims to promote an intelligent information society.

-Further, Korean government authorities have issued guidelines, including the following which are related to the AI Act and subject matters thereof:
+Korean government authorities have further issued guidelines relating to the AI Act and its subject matter:

 Definition of “AI”

 Under the AI Act, AI is defined as "electronic embodiment of human intellectual abilities such as learning, reasoning, perception, judgment, and language comprehension".
-Further, "high-impact AI" and "generative AI" are defined under the AI Act.2
+In addition, the AI Act establishes definitions for "high-impact AI" and "generative AI".5

 Territorial scope